GriffithUniLibrary/redcap-intro-superseded/content/0-start.md

 title: Getting Started
 nav: Start
 topics: GitHub; REDCap; LimeSurvey; Griffith; Research
-description: Let's look at hos to access REDCap for the first time.
+description: Let's look at how to access REDCap for the first time.
 ---

 The Griffith REDCap instance is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
-The simplest way there is via [griffith.edu.au/survey-centre](https://www.griffith.edu.au/survey-centre).
+You can also get information about REDCap and Lime Survey (Griffith's other supported survey solution) via the Library's [Working with Data](https://www.griffith.edu.au/library/research-publishing/working-with-data/create-and-capture) page.

 REDCap logins are connected to the Griffith phonebook using LDAP.
 Your Griffith s-number and password allow you to enter.
 There is no need to maintain separate login details.